BoneTown: Reception

 BoneTown received mostly negative reviews for its mediocre gameplay and juvenile humor.
 GameZone's Mike Splechta stated that the game, "... is essentially an interactive porno that, while is intriguing at first, is limited in scope."
 The reviewer noted that the game's dry sense of humor would only appeal to certain people.
 IGN in their "Year in Sex: 2008" summary, called Bonetown "an exploitation game of the first rank" and calls the gameplay mechanics "standard fare".

 Sequel

-D-Dub Software created a spin-off titled "BoneCraft" which was released in 2012, it follows Captain Fort Worth and his crew the Space Wranglers (accompanied by their sex robots) crash landed in a medieval planet populated by Elves, Orcs and other beings, the teams main mission is to collect 16 pieces of the "Hexa-Deca Force" to unlock the entrance to the Elven Brothel, home of the Elf Queen so the captain has sex with her.
+D-Dub Software created a spin-off titled "BoneCraft" which was released in 2012, it follows Captain Fort Worth and his crew the Space Wranglers (accompanied by their sex robots) crash landed in a medieval planet populated by Elves, Orcs and other beings, the team's main mission is to collect 16 pieces of the "Hexa-Deca Force" to unlock the entrance to the Elven Brothel, home of the Elf Queen so the captain has sex with her.
 The team must dominate each tribe, seduce women, gather allies and battle giant monsters.
 The game acts as a RPG as well as being a mixture of fantasy and sci-fi, the games mechanics is exactly the same as BoneTown except that you can buy upgrades for combat and sex positions.